Want to scale and automate your business?

 Both organizations provide their annual planning templates in a PDF downloadable file available from their respective websites.

 EOS’s template is called “The Vision Traction/Organizer”.
 In addition to it being a PDF template, it is available for download as a Word document that you can edit directly.
+You can also seek assistance from a professional EOS Implementer to help you prepare it.

 Core Values